thinktomorrow/assetlibrary/README.md

 ```

 The file is required, the type and locale are optional.
-The file van be any file or an instance of Chief\Asset.
+The file van be any file or an instance of Thinktomorrow\AssetLibrary\Asset.
-The Chief\Asset upload is used to attach existing assets from the library to an existing model, and works exactly the same as uploading a file.
+The Thinktomorrow\AssetLibrary\Asset upload is used to attach existing assets from the library to an existing model, and works exactly the same as uploading a file.

 Type allows us to get a file based on the type for instance an article could have a banner but also a pdf file.
 Without type the library wouldn't be able to discern between them.